ideas-labo/model-impact/README.md

 # Model-impact
+This repository contains the data and code for the following paper:

+## Introduction
-This is a study on model's impact on accuracy
+This is a study on model's impact on accuracy...

+## Code?

 ## Detailed reuslts
 Detailed rsults...

+## Dataset
+The experiment data reported in the work can be found at: https://xxx/xxx.
+The naming rule follow as []-[], e.g.,

-## Raw data
+## Raw rsults
 Raw data

+## Supplementary
+xxx.pdf contains the best and worst models in study